fbpx

 Scout Badge Workshops

-Two-Hour Badge Workshops
+Prescheduled 2-Hour Badge Workshops

 Interested in earning a badge or looking for a fun nature-based activity for your group?
 Our badge workshops might be just what you need.
 Each two hour workshop is specifically geared to meet the requirements for the listed organization’s badge, but they are open to any interested groups.
 Click the tabs on the table below to access the workshops by type.
+Pre-registration is required for all workshops.

 Price